 Luke 10:17 The seventy-two returned with joy and said, “Lord, even the demons submit to us in your name.”

 Do we generally hear such joyously impressive reports regarding the miraculous from the missionaries we send to the mission field?
 No. Casting out demons and healing the sick miraculously are not common, everyday occurrences among evangelical missionaries.
 Why not?

-During these Last Days when the Great Commission must be fulfilled, evangelicals must face the disparity between what the disciples did in the gospels (not to mention Acts) and what we actually do on the mission field today.
+During these Last Days when the Great Commission must be fulfilled, evangelicals must face the disparity between what the disciples did in the gospels and Acts and what we actually do on the mission field today during “the Church Age”.

-To understand this dilemma, although it would be helpful to study Acts and the Holy Spirit, it is not absolutely necessary.
-Rather it begins with studying exactly how Jesus healed the sick and cast out demons in the gospels using His supernatural authority and power, and how gave that very same authority and power to his disciples, commanding them to do the same as they proclaimed the kingdom of God to those who never heard.
+To understand this dilemma, let us begin by studying exactly how Jesus healed the sick and cast out demons in the gospels using His supernatural authority and power, and how gave that very same authority and power to his disciples, commanding them to do the same as they proclaimed the kingdom of God to those who never heard.
 This took place in the gospels well before Pentecost when the Holy Spirit came, bringing with Him the gifts of the Holy Spirit—including the gift of healing.
 Therefore the supernatural authority and power which Jesus gives to his disciples today precedes and is separate and distinct from the “gift of healing”.